johnwalicki/TI-SimpleLink-Workshop/part3/CLOUDANT.md

  ![Cloudant NoSQL Service Instance](/screenshots/CloudantNoSQLServiceAlias.png)
 - The IoT Sensor device data is stored in the Cloudant service.
  ![Cloudant NoSQL Databases](/screenshots/CloudantNoSQLDatabases.png)
-- Click on historicaldata1 and then observe the **table** view of temperature, humidity and timestamp data.
+- Click on mmwave-london database and then observe the **table** view of distance and timestamp data.
  ![Cloudant NoSQL Historian Data](/screenshots/CloudantNoSQLHistorianDB.png)

 ***